jeffmbellucci/SecretShareAjax/README.md

 # First Ajax Project

+**TODO**: use data-id to avoid many callbacks.

 This project is a simple secret sharing project.
 I've written two
 models: `User` and `Secret`.
 I've also built `UsersController` and `SessionsController` to do login for you.

 ## Phase I: secrets form

-Write a `/users/123/secrets/new` form.
+Write a plain-old (non-AJAX) `/users/123/secrets/new` form.
 You'll need to create a nested route.
+Restrict to a `new` action.
+Make a top-level `/secrets` resource, too.
+We'll have our nested `new` form post to the top-level `/secrets` route (it's preferred to POST to a top-level route).
+You can restrict the top-level `secrets` route to `create`.

+Write the form to post a secret.
 When you post a secret, you are sharing it to someone's 'wall'.
-The recipient's user id is in the URL.
-For example, `/users/123/secrets/new` is going to create a secret where `User` 123 is the recipient.
-You can use a hidden field to store the recipient's id.
-You should not need a hidden field for the poster's id.
+The form at `/users/123/secrets/new` should post a secret to recipient `123`.
+Hints:

+* You'll need to upload the recipient's `user_id`.
+* You should not need to upload the sender's id.
+Modify the `SecretsController#create` to use the `current_user`'s id.

+You can look at a user's page to view the secrets they have been shared and make sure things are working.

 ## Phase II: Add friendships

 Write a `Friendship` model to join `User` to `User`.
-Friendship is one-way in this application.
+Friendship is one-way in this application; I used `out_friend` and `in_friend` as associations.

 Write a simple `Friendships` controller (the only action needed is `create`, I think).
-Nest a `friendship` resource inside the `users` resource.
-Friending someone should be as simple as POSTing to `/users/123/friendship`.
+Setup a top-level `friendships` resource.
+Again, you'll want to post `in_friend_id`, but `out_friend_id` can be calculated from the current user.

-On the `/users` page, list all users, and add a "Friend" button for each.
-Since you don't need a full-fledged form (there should be no params to POST), your form can be empty except for the submit button.
+Add a `/users` index page, list all users, and add a "Friend" button for each.

 Make the form a "remote" form: submit it via AJAX.